0xnavigator/masterchef/README.md

-# Chicken Bonds
+# Masterchef

-A minimal generalized implementation of Chicken Bonds
+A modified version of Masterchef with distribution rewards per period.